mpaulweeks/redirect/README.md

 - use ACM to create a new cert
   - use DNS provider to verify the cert
 - use API gateway to add the custom domain
+  - Create Custom Domain name using the cert generated above
+  - add Base Path Mapping with the destination set but the Path empty